biurad/php-framework/README.md

 ## 🔰 Introduction

-This project was is designed with [Biurad] [PHP] framework to provide modern and rapid development to our project, focusing on `Separation of Concerns`, and not a strict complaint framework rule (eg: MVC).
+This project is designed with [Biurad] [PHP] framework to provide modern and rapid development to our project, focusing on `Separation of Concerns`, and not a strict complaint framework rule (eg: MVC).
 With [Biurad] you enjoy maximum customization, and overall flexibility with no limitations.
 [Biurad] is fast, light, secure and flexible.

 ## 🔥 Features